lordofscripts/go-roundrobin/README.md

 be instantiated with the `NewRuneRingQueue()` constructor.
 While I didn't add great functionality other than adding a new (basic) type for curiosity, I also did this:

+* Added tests for different scenarios of `WhenFull` and `WhenEmpty`
+* Fixed several size issues from both Haddi's & Serge's code that returned the wrong size.
+I decided to use a thread-safe size counter instead of the unreliable size based on start/end comparisons (that bug remains in both their repos.)
 * I renamed the *interface* to `IRingQueue[T any]` and all three objects implement this interface.
 * `RuneRingQueue` is only suitable for single-threaded applications, like Serge's.